nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks.md

 {{#> panel type='secondary' match_height='true'}}
 ### 3 - Develop
 <br/>
-This tutorial takes a contract's start date and add three months to it, but you can think of integrating any **custom logic in your Java class**.
+This tutorial takes a contract's start date and add three months to it, but you can think of integrating any **custom logic in your Java class**.<br/>

-<br/><br/>
 [Let's go&nbsp;<i class="fa fa-long-arrow-right" aria-hidden="true"></i>]({{page page='develop-with-nuxeo-platform'}})
 {{/panel}}
 </div>